Independent Employer of AAOs Accreditation Scheme - (Export Meat and Meat Products)

-- I grant the Australian Government Department of Agriculture and Water Resources access to the National Accreditation Body (identified above) records relevant to its accreditation in relation to inspection of export meat and meat products, including, but not limited to, results of assessments by the National Accreditation Body.
+- I grant the Australian Government Department of Agriculture, Water and the Environment access to the National Accreditation Body (identified above) records relevant to its accreditation in relation to inspection of export meat and meat products, including, but not limited to, results of assessments by the National Accreditation Body.

 - I agree that this company will report relevant inspection results to the department at the same time that they are reported to the Food Business Operator (export registered meat establishment), this will be documented in the company quality assurance manual.

 - I understand that persons listed in management positions of the company will be subject to a fit and proper person check in accordance with the Export Control (Prescribed Goods - General) Rules 2021.